Piedmont Wine Tours

 Picture your perfect Italian trip.
 Does it involve beautiful views across rolling countryside?
 Copious glasses of characterful wines?
-How about hearty cuisine prepared lovingly just like momma used to make?
-If your answer to these questions is a resounding YES, then look no further than the region of Piedmont.
+How about hearty cuisine prepared lovingly by generations of Italians?
+If your answer to these questions is a resounding yes, then look no further than the region of Piedmont.

-This often forgotten corner of Italy is one of our favourite destinations here at SmoothRed, perfect for a long weekend, or even a lengthier trip combined with other regions like Tuscany or Cinque Terre.
+This often forgotten corner of Italy is one of our favourite destinations here at SmoothRed.
+Piedmont is perfect for a long weekend, or even a lengthier trip combined with other regions like Tuscany or Cinque Terre.

 One of the main attractions of Piedmont has to be just how untouched it feels.
 Indeed, while its rolling hills lined with vineyards definitely have a certain Tuscan feel about them, the whole region feels positively tranquil by comparison.
 The perfect environment for meandering among vines, sampling Barolos and exploring the region’s charming array of towns and villages.

 The most well-known of these is the region’s capital, Turin, home to the Fiat car company, Juventus football club and, of course, the world’s most famous Shroud.

 Elsewhere, the medieval city of Alba sits at the crossroads of the Langhe and Roero territories and is one of the gastronomic capitals of Italy.
 Nearby Canelli meanwhile is crammed with ancient churches and grand palazzo, and surrounded by hillside vineyards growing the Moscato grapes used to produce the region’s famous Asti Spumante wine.